green-coder/vrac/doc/prototype-v2.md

 (if they are not already inside), and they will be recomputed once it's their turn.
 This re-computation goes on until there are no longer any compute node in the queue.

+### Dynamics in the computation graph

+Some compute nodes representing branching (`if`, `when`, `case`) are special.
+Depending on their "condition" input, their output will be computed by different nodes.

+We only want the condition matching compute nodes to be instantiated and updated at any time.
+It means that when the condition is changing and matches other nodes, some compute nodes have to be unregistered, and some other have to be created and registered.

+The same dynamics happen with the `for` nodes, when elements are added/removed from the iterated collection.

 ### The render nodes

 After the graph of computed values is up-to-date and reflects the new state of the client db,